-mysqlbackup --incremental-with-redo-log-only \ --incremental-backup-dir=/var/mysql/backup/latest \ --incremental-base=dir:/var/mysql/backup/previous \ ... backup mysqlbackup --incremental --start-lsn=12345 \ --incremental-backup-dir=/var/mysql/backup/inc \ ... backup mysqlbackup --incremental-with-redo-log-only --start-lsn=12345 \ --incremental-backup-dir=/var/mysql/backup/inc \ ... backup '''
+mysqlbackup --incremental-with-redo-log-only \ --incremental-base=dir:/var/mysql/backup/latest \ --incremental-base=dir:/var/mysql/backup/previous \ ... backup mysqlbackup --incremental --start-lsn=12345 \ --incremental-backup-dir=/var/mysql/backup/inc \ ... backup mysqlbackup --incremental-with-redo-log-only --start-lsn=12345 \ --incremental-backup-dir=/var/mysql/backup/inc \ ... backup '''

-5.1.9 Partial Backup Options
+5.1.9 Partial Backup and Restore Options

-To facilitate the creation of partial backups, MySQL Enterprise Backup 3.10 introduces two new options for partial backup: --include-tables and --exclude-tables.
-The new options are intended for replacing the older options of --include, --databases, --databases-list-file, and --only-innodb-with-frm, which are incompatible with the new options and will be deprecated in the upcoming releases.
+Since MySQL Enterprise Backup 3.10, the two options --include-tables and --exclude-tables have been introduced.
+These were intended for replacing the older options of --include, --databases, --databases-list-file, and --only-innodb-with-frm, which are incompatible with the new options and will be deprecated in future releases.
 For references purpose, we have included information on the older options at the end of this section in Legacy Partial Backup Options.

-To select specific data to be backed up, use the partial backup options described in this section.
-For an overview of partial backups and usage information on these options, see Section 3.3.4, "Making a Partial Backup".
+To select specific data to be backed up or restored, use the partial backup and restore options described in this section.

+For an overview of partial backup and usage information on the following options for partial backup, see Section 3.3.4, "Making a Partial Backup".

-• --include-tables=REGEXP
+--include-tables=REGEXP

-Introduced 3.10.0

-Command-Line Format include-tables=REGEXP
+Command-Line Format include-tables=REGEXP Туре String

-Permitted Values Туре string

-Include into the backup only those tables (both innodb and non-innodb) whose fully qualified names (in the form of db_name.table_name) match the regular expression REGEXP.
+Include for backup or restoration only those tables (both Innodb and non-Innodb) whose fully qualified names (in the form of db_name.table_name) match the regular expression REGEXP.
 The regular expression syntax used is the extended form specified in the POSIX 1003.2 standard.
-For example, --include-tables=^mydb\.t[12]\$ matches the tables t1 and t2 in the database mydb.
+For example, -include-tables=^mydb\.t[12]\$ matches the tables t1 and t2 in the database mydb.
 On Unix-like systems, quote the regular expression appropriately to prevent interpretation of shell meta-characters.

-Some limitations apply when using the option to select database names or file names that contain special characters (spaces, dashes, periods, etc.); see this description in Appendix A, MySQL Enterprise Backup Limitations for details.
+Some limitations apply when using the option to select database names or file names that contain special characters (spaces, dashes, periods, etc.); see this description in Appendix A, MySQL Enterprise Backup Limitations for details. mysqlbackup throws an error when the option is used without a regular expression being supplied with it.